Key Takeaways

 Strategic Options When You Were Not Wearing a Seat Belt

-If you were not wearing a seat belt when injured, several strategies can protect and maximize your claim.
+If you were not wearing a seat belt when injured, several strategies can protect the claim value that the evidence supports.
 Challenging the evidence of non-use is often the first line of defense—police reports are not always accurate, and physical evidence such as belt damage patterns, pretensioner deployment, and bruising consistent with belt contact may support a different conclusion than what the officer recorded.

 Challenging causation is frequently the most effective strategy.
-Even when the evidence clearly shows the plaintiff was unbelted, the defendant still bears the burden of proving that a seat belt would have prevented specific injuries.
-Your attorney can retain biomechanical experts who can demonstrate that the crash forces involved would have caused serious harm regardless of restraint status.
+Even when the evidence clearly shows the plaintiff was unbelted, the defense still depends on proof that a seat belt would have prevented specific injuries.
+Your attorney can retain biomechanical experts who can evaluate whether the crash forces involved would have caused serious harm regardless of restraint status.
 Many injuries—fractures from intrusion, internal injuries from deceleration, and head injuries from side impacts—occur to belted and unbelted occupants alike.

 In cases where seat belt non-use clearly affected certain injuries, acknowledging the issue while emphasizing the full scope of damages is often the most credible approach.
 Honesty about one factor strengthens your credibility on everything else, and the majority of damages in serious crash cases are typically attributable to injuries that would have occurred whether or not a seat belt was worn.